Faculty Computing at Michigan Engineering

 Research Computing

-The U-M Advanced Research Computing (ARC) group provides access to Great Lakes, a Linux-based high-performance computing (HPC) cluster available to all researchers at the University.
-Other ARC services include very large working-set data storage, a broad range of applications and development tools, and basic consulting services.
+The U-M Advanced Research Computing (ARC) group provides access to Great Lakes, a Linux-based high-performance computing (HPC) cluster available to all researchers at the university.

 Software

-ITS provides a set of widely used software applications for all U-M faculty to access from campus computing sites.
+CAEN computer labs offer a large set of engineering-specific software applications available to Michigan Engineering faculty.
+CAEN consultants can assist faculty with selecting software options for course or research use.
+ITS also provides a set of software applications for all U-M faculty to access from campus computing sites.

-As an Engineering faculty member, you have multiple online file storage options, including a large amount of cloud storage from U-M DropBox and U-M Google Drive.
-CAEN also provides you with an additional allocation that can be easily accessed for storing and working with files on CAEN lab computers.
+Engineering faculty members are provided with a large amount of cloud storage from U-M DropBox and U-M Google Drive, as well as access to other storage options.
+CAEN provides an additional allocation for file storage on CAEN lab computers.

 Website Hosting & Publishing